yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 >
 >    > <comment-title> Performing DEG within Clusters </comment-title>
 >    >
->    > **Important!** The count matrix retrieved from this tool includes all of our samples `individual` aggregated by `cell_type`, which can be identified by the column headers.
+>    > **Important!** The count matrix retrieved from this tool includes all of our samples `batch` aggregated by `annotated`, which can be identified by the column headers.
 If you want to perform comparisons of conditions within clusters of each individual cell type, you will need to subset the relevant columns of the matrix and use them as your new count matrix.
 We will demonstrate this in the last section of this tutorial with detailed hands-on steps.
 >    {: .comment}
 >
 {: .hands_on}